-You will learn how to fulfil the critical functions of disability support workers as care givers for disabled individuals and the elderly in your community or in registered home care facilities.
-These include how to recognise the signs of a healthy body, provide appropriate care and support to the disabled, and communicate and function in the health and community services industry.
+You will learn how to fulfil the critical functions of disability support workers as caregivers for disabled individuals and the elderly in your community or in registered home care facilities.
+These include learning how to recognise healthy body systems and supporting their independence and well-being.

 In the Disability specialisation of the CHC33015, your additional focus will be on how to help in developing the skills of your clients, encourage community participation and inclusion, and empower those with disabilities.

 The Certificate III in Individual Support (Disability) course is the latest nationally accredited and recognised for those who wish to empower people living with disabilities.
-It is the designed to prepare you for a career in disability care through the following job roles:
+It is designed to prepare you for the following job roles:

 - ✔ In-Home Respite Worker

 The CHC33015 Certificate III in Individual Support (Disability) consists of 13 units – 7 core units, 4 disability specialisation units, and 2 other elective units:

 CHC33015 Core Units

 CHCCCS023 – Support independence and well being

 CHCCOM005 – Communicate and work in health or community services